Bahrain delays verdict in protest leaders' retrial

-DUBAI (Reuters) - Bahrain on Tuesday delayed until September 4 a ruling in the retrial of 20 men convicted of leading an uprising, lawyers said, a case under scrutiny from U.S. officials keen for a release of prisoners to help restore calm in a regional ally against Iran.
+DUBAI, Aug 14 (Reuters) - Bahrain on Tuesday delayed until next month a ruling in the retrial of 20 men convicted of leading an uprising last year, lawyers said, a case under scrutiny from U.S. officials keen for acquittals to help restore calm in a regional ally against Iran.

 Bahrain, where the U.S. Fifth Fleet is based, has been in turmoil since a protest movement dominated by majority Shi‘ite Muslims erupted in February 2011 as part of the wave of popular revolts against repressive dynasties across the Arab world.